Cohomology of coloured partition algebras: Coloured partition algebras

 Recall that a $k$-algebra $A$ is said to be \emph{augmented} if it comes equipped with a $k$-algebra map $\varepsilon\colon A \rightarrow k$.

-One can check the the composite of two coloured partition $n$-diagrams, having $i$ and $j$ propagating components respectively, has at most $\min(i,j)$ propagating components.
+As for partition diagrams (see \cite[Proposition 2]{Martin} for instance), the composite of two coloured partition $n$-diagrams, having $i$ and $j$ propagating components respectively, has at most $\min(i,j)$ propagating components.
 We can therefore make the following definition.
 Let $I_{n-1}$ denote the two-sided ideal in $P_n(\delta , G)$ spanned $k$-linearly by non-permutation diagrams.

 \begin{lem} There is an isomorphism of $k$-algebras $P_n(\delta,G)/I_{n-1} \cong k[G\wr \Sigma_n]$. \end{lem} \begin{proof} The two-sided ideal $I_{n-1}$ has a $k$-module basis of $G$-coloured partition $n$-diagrams with fewer than $n$ propagating components.
-The quotient therefore has a $k$-module basis consisting of the permutation diagrams (that is, the $G$-coloured partition $n$-diagrams with precisely $n$-propagating edges). \end{proof}
+The quotient therefore has a $k$-module basis consisting of the permutation diagrams (that is, the $G$-coloured partition $n$-diagrams with precisely $n$-propagating edges) with the product induced from $P_n(\delta,G)$.
+This product is precisely the composition in the wreath product written in terms of labelled permutation diagrams (see \cite[Subsection 4.1]{Bloss} for instance). \end{proof}